enchant97/web-portal/README.md

 | WORKERS               | Number of separate processes to spawn         | 1         | Yes         |

 > Default values indicated with '-' are not required

+## Import / Export
+This program features an import/export ability; that allows data to be exported into a friendly format (JSON) and then re-imported.

+This can feature as a backup without the need for a database.
+It can also allow for migrating from or to another program.
+It could also be used to allow mass adding of widgets.

 ## License
 The licenses for this project can be found in the `LICENSE` file.